Apple: Toward General Active Perception via Reinforcement Learning: Environment Details

 \section{Environment Details}

-Here, we detail each of the tasks that were evaluated.
-That is the Circle-Square 2D classification task, the Tactile MNIST tactile classification task, the Starstruck counting task, and the Toolbox pose estimation task.
+Here, we detail each of the tasks that were evaluated, with the exception of the MHSB classification task, for which details can be found in~\cite{fleer2020learning}.
+Thus, we present the details for the CircleSquare 2D classification task, the Tactile MNIST tactile classification and volume estimation tasks, and the Toolbox pose estimation task.
+These tasks are a part of the TactileMNIST Benchmark Suite, and extra details can be found in~\cite{2025TactileMNIST}.